25 Ways to Kill Procrastination for Volunteer Coordinators

-Most volunteer coordinators have a million and one urgent things that get in the way of planning for the future and getting important tasks done — agency roles that need filled, partnership meetings that need to be attended, reports that need to be written, and fires that need to be put out.
+We all want to follow volunteer management best practices.
+But, most volunteer coordinators have a million and one urgent things that get in the way of planning for the future and getting important tasks done.
+You have agency roles that need filled, partnership meetings that need to be attended, reports that need to be written, and fires that need to be put out.

-It’s soooooo easy to let strategic program planning fall to the bottom of the To-Do list!
+It’s soooooo easy to let volunteer management best practices like strategic program planning fall to the bottom of the To-Do list!
 After all, if it’s not done, it’s not going to make or break your day, right?

 But, what if you had a plan in place that guided you through your year?
 One that could get you off the incessant gerbil wheel and on to a more purposeful approach?
 One that could help you plan for your greatest areas of need and helped you identify who might best be able to fill them?

 It all sounds great, right?
 Who wouldn’t want to stop the guessing game and have a more solid plan in place?

 The end of the year tends to slow down, which makes it a great time to reduce your future stress by planning your future reality.

 But, first, you need to deal with your demons.

 For tactic 1, we talked about five limiting mindsets that can block you from succeeding.
 And, we created the The Miracle Mindset Worksheet to help you replace your limiting mindsets with enabling beliefs.

 This week, we tackle another barrier — procrastination.
 Below you’ll find a ton of volunteer management best practices to inspire you to get off the fence and start making your dreams a reality.